jwenz723/website/content/_index.md

 **NICE CXone: Senior Software Engineer**  \
 09/2018 - 03/2019

-I worked on the development of a Nice InContact core microservice written in Scala with Akka.
+I worked on the development of a NICE CXone core microservice written in Scala with Akka.
 While on this team it was identified that there was a large gap in the monitoring of the health of this core microservice.
 This microservice was deployed in a way that differed greatly from other solutions in the past.
 Due to these differences our typical monitoring tools would not suffice.
 I wrote a small service which sends simulated